ekiefl/pooltool/docs/getting_started/script.md

 ## Next

 Obviously this script is just the beginning.
 Pooltool offers much more than this, which means you have much more to learn.
-From here, I suggest you check out the [Resources](resources) page and dive into whatever topic interests you.
+From here, I suggest you check out the [Examples](examples) page and dive into whatever topic interests you.